pysat/pysat/docs/tutorial_custom.rst

 **Attaching Custom Function**

-Custom methods must be attached to an Instrument object for pysat to automatically apply the method upon ever load.
+Custom methods must be attached to an Instrument object for pysat to automatically apply the method upon every load.

 .. code:: python